automadcms/automad-standard-v2/docs/naming-conventions.md

 ## PHP Files

-> [!IMPORTANT]
-> These naming conventions differ significantly from those used in the main Automad source code.
-Theme files follow specific formatting rules to ensure proper UI integration.

-PHP files in Automad themes are potentially exposed to the UI.
+The names of templates in the root of this repository as well as block-templates in the `blocks/` directory are exposed to the UI.
 The character `_` is used to identify whitespace.
-Therefore, unlike the naming convention in the main Automad source, all PHP files have to be named using snake casing.
-That way, when selecting files in the Dashboard, their file name is converted to a human-readable form, such as `masonry_large.php` being displayed as `Masonry Large`.
+Therefore, unlike the naming convention for other PHP files, these files must be named using snake casing.
+This allows the Dashboard to convert filenames into a human-readable form, such as `masonry_large.php` being displayed as `Masonry Large`.

+All other PHP files in an Automad theme that are not exposed to the UI should follow the standard camelCasing style.

 ## TypeScript Files